 Where did you get your inspiration from?

 I’ve always loved butterflies and in particular the way they move.
 My grandad was a keen photographer and I remember seeing his beautiful slides of butterflies.
 Everything is an inspiration in many ways.
-Being at the park with my daughter and seeing the environment change, travelling over the years, music etc.
+Being at the park with my daughter and seeing the environment change, traveling over the years, music etc.

 Why did you choose Pearls for this collection?